 Series D in 2006

 GAIN Capital is a global provider of online trading services, focusing on foreign exchange (forex) and contracts for difference (CFDs).
-The company caters to both retail and institutional investors, offering a diverse range of financial products that include spot forex, precious metals, spread betting, and various asset classes.
-With customers in over 140 countries, GAIN Capital's award-winning trading platform facilitates transactions amounting to nearly $250 billion per month.
-The firm primarily generates revenue from its retail segment, which serves a significant customer base in Europe and North America.
-Additionally, GAIN Capital provides execution and risk-management services for exchange-traded futures and futures options, further enhancing its trading technology and service offerings.
+With a presence in over 140 countries, the company caters primarily to retail and institutional investors, offering access to a diverse range of financial markets, including spot foreign exchange, precious metals, and various asset classes.
+GAIN Capital's award-winning trading platform facilitates transactions nearing $250 billion monthly.
+The company's operations are divided into two segments: the retail segment, which is the primary revenue driver, and the futures segment, which provides execution and risk-management services for exchange-traded futures and options.
+The majority of GAIN Capital's revenue is generated from Europe and North America.

 Amp'd Mobile